If it is raining, icy, snowing or foggy, conditions on the road will be more dangerous. You need to drive with extra care.

 Wet, frosty or icy roads can be very slippery.
 You need to increase your following distance because it takes longer to stop on a slippery surface.
-You should increase your following distance by using the four-second rule).
+You should increase your following distance from four seconds to six seconds.
 Roads are extra slippery just after the rain commences, and will remain so until the rain has washed any oil off the road.

 Visibility (how far you can see) can be seriously reduced by rain, snow or fog.
 This can increase the risk of a crash.
 To improve visibility, keep all windows and mirrors clean.
 Don’t let windows fog up – turn on the demister or open a window.

-If your vehicle has ABS brakes, never pump the brakes in an emergency.
+If your vehicle has anti-lock braking system (ABS) brakes, never pump the brakes in an emergency.
 Keep the pedal pressed down hard and steer out of trouble.
-Don't become over-confident in your driving just because your vehicle has ABS brakes.
+Don’t become over-confident in your driving just because your vehicle has ABS brakes.

 On a wet road, driving at the speed limit could be too fast for the conditions.
-You can lose control very easily in the wet, especially if you have to brake suddenly, so slow down.
+You can lose control very easily in wet weather, especially if you have to brake suddenly, so slow down.

-If you drive with your lamps on full beam in fog, the light will just reflect back on you.
+If you drive with your headlights on full beam in fog, the light will just reflect back on you.
 Dip your lights – it will be much easier to see.

 Don’t just turn your park lights on.
 They are hard for oncoming drivers to see and do little to improve your vision.